maateen/bangla-web-fonts/fonts/siyam-rupali/_index.md

 # Siyam Rupali

-Siyam Rupali is a free Unicode-based Bengali font developed under the Avro Font Development Project.
-The font was originally derived from Rupali font and enhanced with better size, hinting, and kerning by Md.
-Tanbin Islam Siyam.
-It is distributed under the GNU General Public License.
-Source: [OmicronLab](http://www.omicronlab.com/)
+[Siyam Rupali](https://github.com/potasiyam/Siyam-Rupali) is a free Unicode based Bengali font hinted by [Md.
+Tanbin Islam Siyam](https://github.com/potasiyam).
+It is developed under [Avro Font Development Project](http://www.omicronlab.com).
+This font is derived from the font Rupali with better size, hinting and kerning to be used as a better display font.
+The designs of roman characters of the font are taken from the font Droid.

 ## Preview